Natchez Trace Mississippi, USA Travel Guide

 Numerous pull-offs and designated trails offer pedestrian exploration.
 Avoid walking on the main Parkway road at night.

-The Parkway's unique nature favors personal vehicles or cycles for exploration.
+The Scenic drive's unique nature favors personal vehicles or bicycles for exploration.
 City-based transit is distinct from Parkway travel.

-Plan your ground transport based on your itinerary, whether it's renting a car for the complete journey or using city provisions in nearby towns.
+Plan your ground transport based on your itinerary, whether it's renting a car for the entire journey or by means of city facilities in nearby towns.